thomas-roos/aws-greengrass-lite/docs/design/tes-http-serverd/tes-http-serverd.md

 #### Authorization

-Requests made to the `tes-http-serverd` service requires the authorization token which is generated at startup of the Greengrass Lite host orchestration.
+Requests made to the `tes-http-serverd` service requires the authorization token which is generated at startup of the Greengrass Nucleus Lite host orchestration.
 The environment variable `AWS_CONTAINER_AUTHORIZATION_TOKEN` will be exported to the system and enable the AWS SDK Client and other processes to connected to the HTTP server successfully.
 Connections with an invalid authorization token will be rejected.